Amateur Photographer verdict

 The new post-Olympus range has continued to expand with the OM-System OM-5, a smaller and cheaper alternative to the OM-1 and successor to the Olympus OM-D E-M5 Mark III.
 This camera showed that OM-System and the OM-1 weren’t a one-hit wonder; our editor concluded at the end of his OM-System OM-5 field test that it was his perfect travel camera.

 You’ll have gathered that we’re pretty impressed with the OM-System; the OM-1 in particular.
-However, more than a year out from its release, and with successors in the pipeline, does it still do enough to justify its price tag?
-Which kinds of shooters is it suited to, and who should perhaps look elsewhere?
+However, more than a year out from its release, and with its successor the Mark II, does it justify its price tag?
+Which kinds of shooters is it suited to, and who should look elsewhere?
 These are the questions we’ll tackle as we get into our full OM-System ‘Olympus’ OM-1 review…

 At a glance